Amir-Mohseni/LLM-Router/data_collection/Push2Hub.md

 ```

 ### Memory Optimization Options

+- **Automatic GPU Detection**: The system automatically detects available CUDA devices
+  - `--use-all-gpus`: Automatically use all available GPUs
+  - The script warns if you request more GPUs than available

 - **Tensor Parallelism**: Distributes model weight tensors across multiple GPUs
   - `--tensor-parallel-size 4`: Splits the model across 4 GPUs